 As the bands of Hurricane Laura pass over us bringing winds and warm downpours, I think back to all of the storms we have ridden out over the years.
 Growing up in Florida you kind of get used to them.
 I remember the evolution from being terrified and covering windows at the first sign of a storm to blithely laughing off anything under a Category 3.
 It’s amazing what you can become accustomed to.
 Let’s have a drink and think about that.
 Please, join me now, as we stand and make The Hurricane.

 This is a New Orleans classic.
 They sell them all over, but Pat O’Brien’s made them famous.
 I’ve spent many a warm afternoon snacking on too salty popcorn, knocking back Hurricanes till they set the fountain on fire.
-I don’t opt for the additional shot of 151, but I’ve seen it done.
-I’ve also spent plenty of time avoiding the telltale pools of popcorn laced pink vomit on Bourbon Street.
+I don’t opt for the additional shot of 151, but I have seen it done, to great effect.
+I have also spent plenty of time avoiding the telltale pools of popcorn laced pink vomit on Bourbon Street.
 It’s easy to overdo it.
 They are deceptively strong, easy drinking and that salty popcorn is just dirty pool.

 I don’t have to tell you how good this one is, there is a reason this is a classic.
 Like sweet refreshing alcoholic Kool-Aid.
 Pair it with popcorn for an authentic experience, but not too much.
 Moderation is your friend in this, as in all things.